Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

-* Window size: Choose a starting size; fix it as minimum.
 * Styling: Square rounded corners to be more “modern”.
 Tone down gradients.
 (Both those also help with old IE consistency, since they aren’t supported.)
   - Also add more branding and Psiphon-ness.
 Like, logo, colours, word art, ...?
 * Fix (or hide): Banner image is broken on IE7.
 Also, fixed-res bitmap banner is going to look shit on high-res screens.
 Need to change.
 UPDATE: Only broken because all data-URI images are broken on IE7.